Vijaya (Champa): Geography

 Vijaya was centred on the lowland area along lower Côn River, in what is now the south of Bình Định Province.
 To the east of the plain and near the estuary of the river is a strategic and well-protected location for a port.
 This led to the rise of Cảng Thị Nại, one of the major ports of Champa.
 The river leading up into the highlands to the west was important for the trade with highland peoples supplying Champa with luxury goods such as eaglewood for export.
 Vijaya's geography was also important for its agriculture.
 With one of the larger rivers of Champa, its soils were more fertile than that of many other places.

 Demographics

 According to two noteworthy 15th century reports noted in the Vietnamese grand chronicles, Toàn thư, Vijaya had a small number of households, just 2,500, or approximately 10,000 inhabitants.
-More accurate, the second report states that the city had about 70,000 people living inside.
+More accurately, the second report states that the city had about 70,000 people living inside.